 Hondo agrees to help – for a price, of course.
 The old pirate was in the process of setting up a new “business venture,” Ohnaka Transport Solutions, which would function as a very thin front for a smuggling operation on the distant and somewhat-lawless world of Batuu; having the Falcon be the flagship of his new smuggling fleet would be just the element he needed to give himself an edge against all of the myriad competition.
 Chewie agrees to lend him the vessel “for a while” – but, in return, Hondo needs to scrounge together some ship parts and tools to help the Resistance lick its wounds.

-There is a complication, however, in the form of those unknown parties (probably the First Order) who are now attempting to track down the Falcon for their own purposes.
+There is a complication, however, in the form of the neo-Imperials attempting to track down the Falcon to end the Second Galactic Civil War so quickly after it started.
 They hire mercenary extraordinaire Bazine Natel (who’s acted as a First Order informant before, as seen in The Force Awakens), who’s relentless in her task, finally successfully locating it on Batuu.
-Hondo figures the easiest way to stop the endless pursuit is to perform a little sleight of hand, the likes of which we’ve seen the character perform countless times since his very first appearance all the way back in the early episodes of The Clone Wars: first he sells the ship to Bazine for an outrageous sum of money, then he has an ally hack into her personal communications so that the friend can replace the bounty hunter’s contact.
+Hondo figures the easiest way to stop the endless pursuit is to perform a little sleight of hand, the likes of which we’ve seen the character perform countless times since his very first appearance all the way back in the early episodes of The Clone Wars: first he sells the ship to Bazine for an outrageous sum of money, then he has an ally hack into her personal communications so that the friend can replace the bounty hunter’s First Order intelligence contact.
 Natel hands off the ship to the imposter, gets paid for her services, and rides off into the sunset – and Ohnaka’s assistant flies the Falcon right back to Batuu, where the old pirate goes right on with his enterprise (but not before contacting Chewbacca to reassure him: “The ship is safe, my friend, and we are even”).
 Walking back into Oga’s Cantina, he puts up a flier on the pub’s bulletin board:

 Flight crews wanted